Stomach Ulcer: Symptoms, Causes & Treatment

 Learn more about H. Pylori infection, its symptoms and treatment options.

-• H. pylori infection, a type of bacteria that multiplies in the stomach and weakens its protective barrier;
+- H. pylori infection, which is a bacteria that multiplies in the stomach and weakens the protective barrier of the stomach lining

 Treatment options